AdobeDocs/commerce-frontend-core/src/pages/guide/css/custom-preprocessor/gulp-sass.md

 ---
-group: frontend-developer-guide
+title: Use a Sass Preprocessor and Gulp Task Runner | Commerce Frontend Development
-title: Use Sass preprocessor and Gulp task runner
+description: Learn how to use a Sass preprocessor and Gulp task runner to automate Adobe Commrce and Magento Open Source frontend development.
-functional_areas:
-  - Frontend
-  - Tools
 ---

+# Use a Sass Preprocessor and Gulp task runner

 By default, the application uses [Less](http://lesscss.org/) for themes styling.
 But you can use other stylesheet languages that can be compiled (processed) to CSS.
 For example, Sass is a popular alternative.